HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 It's security awareness training to recognize warning signs from potential hackers.

 Small business leaders are running a mile a minute.
-They don’t have an IT team but have tremendous risk because one security breach could be the end of them.
+They don’t have an IT team but have tremendous risk because one security breach could end them.

 Your employees are on the frontlines to help protect your organization.
-It's important to dedicate time to teach employees on how to be aware of threats, such as a phishing scam.
+It’s essential to teach employees how to be aware of threats, such as phishing scams.

 1. Dan L. Dodson – CEO of Fortified Health Security